The Platters: Legal battles

 In January 2006, Las Vegas based G.E.M.
 Group, Inc. presented Bennett with a contract to buy the assets of "the singing group The Platters."
 G.E.M. then took Personality Productions, Inc. (Bennett's separate management company) corporate records and files and attempted to take the company's phone numbers.
 There was an immediate disagreement between Bennett and G.E.M., which filed a lawsuit to attain certain corporate assets, Bennett's personal property and the assets of the 1950s"singing group The Platters."
 The case was dismissed for lack of action on G.E.M.s part.
-In June 2006, G.E.M. entered into an agreement with Sonny Turner, who'd been the lead singer of the Platters from 1960 to 1970.
+In June 2006, G.E.M. entered into an agreement with Sonny Turner, who had been the lead singer of the Platters from 1960 to 1970.
 Turner had not been able to bill himself as "The Platters" since 1972 due to a legal injunction.
 However, Turner later sued G.E.M.

-In 2007, Reed discussed the abundance of touring Platters groups: "I have to laugh because when you ask me how I feel about it, I'm irate, I'm infuriated. ...
+In 2007, Reed discussed the abundance of touring Platters groups: "I have to laugh because when you ask me how I feel about it, I'm irate, I'm infuriated...
 I've lost 25 weeks of work a year."
 Herb Reed died in June 2012 at 83.
 Reed was the only group member to appear on every original Platters recording through 1969.
 Sonny Turner, who replaced Tony Williams in late 1959, performed as Sonny Turner, former lead singer of The Platters.
 Sonny brought The Platters back to the charts in 1966 with the hits, "I Love You 1000 Times", "With This Ring", and "Washed Ashore".
 He died on January 13, 2022.

 In 2011, Herb Reed and his companies obtained judgments declaring that his rights to the name were superior to all others, including Five Platters Inc. and Jean Bennett.
 In March 2014, although Reed had died in 2012, Herb Reed's companies were granted a judgment finding they had superior rights to the name "The Platters" over Larry Marshak and his companies, who claimed to have received rights through FPI and/or Tony Williams In April 2014, Reed's company obtained a judgment against the World Famous Platters requiring them to identify themselves as a "Tribute to the Platters" or a "Salute to the Platters".

 In June 2014, Herb Reed's companies obtained a judgment against former singer Monroe Powell for trademark infringement.
 The Nevada district court granted Reed summary judgment, awarding him over $59,000 in damages (from US and international tour performances) and permanent injunctive relief, preventing Powell from using the "Platters" name without using the words "tribute" or "salute".

 In 2016, Herb Reed Enterprises LLC was awarded a trademark from the United States Patent and Trademark Office for the exclusive use of the Platters name.
 Reed's legacy is maintained by Frederick J. Balboni Jr., Reed's manager, veteran broadcast journalist, music promoter, and the owner of Massachusetts-based Balboni Communications Group LLC and Herb Reed Enterprises LLC.